-Valentina Castagnari is an associate with the Health and Human Rights Initiative at the O’Neill Institute.
+Valentina Castagnari is an associate with the Health and Human Rights Initiative at the O’Neill Institute and an adjunct professor of law at Georgetown University Law Center.

-Castagnari holds an LL.M. in National and Global Health Law from Georgetown University Law Center.
-She also holds an abogada (J.D. equivalent) degree from the University of San Andrés and graduated as Magna Cum Laude with a best thesis prize.
-She is a recipient of the Global Health Law Scholarship and Healthy Food Law and Policy Student Fellowship.
+She holds an abogada (J.D. equivalent) degree from Universidad de San Andrés in Argentina, where she graduated Magna Cum Laude, and an LL.M. in Global and National Health Law from Georgetown University, where she made the Dean’s list with distinction.
+She was a recipient of the Global Health Law Scholarship and Healthy Food Law and Policy Student Fellowship.

 Explore our experts